Morris Chapel

-Morris Chapel was dedicated in 1942 and is located on the campus of the University of the Pacific in Stockton, California, United States.
+Morris Chapel is a chapel located on the campus of the University of the Pacific in Stockton, California, United States.
+It was dedicated in 1942.

 History

-In 1937, University of the Pacific's President Knoles envisioned the chapel which has become a Stockton landmark.
+In 1937, University of the Pacific president Tully C. Knoles proposed the construction of a chapel on the university's Stockton campus.
 Percy and Lillie Morris, having borne the majority of the financial burden of construction, were memorialized when the chapel was officially named and dedicated on April 19, 1942.
 In 1946, Ovid Ritter, Vice President of the university, wrote, “The College of the Pacific serves students of all faiths, and Morris Chapel renders service to them all without distinction at all times.”

 Faith

 The Chapel was conceived as a spiritual ‘lighthouse’ for the University of the Pacific.
 It serves as the focal point for Christian worship on campus, both Protestant and Roman Catholic and it has also provided over the years a venue for the celebration of marriage for thousands of couples, both within and beyond the University community.